Telegram Channel vs Group: Which Earns More?

 When Should You Choose a Telegram Channel for Paid Access?

 Choose a channel when your paid community is built around content delivery rather than member interaction.
-Channels work best when your audience pays for what you produce, not for conversations with each other.
+Channels work best when your audience pays for what you produce — exclusive content, trading signals, daily plans — not for conversations with each other.
+Low moderation overhead makes channels the right default for solo creators who want to stay in flow instead of refereeing chat.

 A channel is the right pick when: